Hemantraj19/Cafe-Finder/README.md

 ## Features

-- **User Authentication**: Users can register as administrators and login to access administrative features.
+- **User Authentication**: Privilege Users can register as administrators and login to access administrative features.
 - **Cafe Management**: Administrators can add new cafes, view existing cafes, and delete cafes.
 - **User Interface**: The application provides a user-friendly interface for users to interact with.